 Perfect for a Canada Day or July 4th celebration.
 For July 4th, I add blue with blueberries 🙂

 Strawberry shortcake is my husband’s #1 all time favorite dessert.
 It’s true, he will eat almost any strawberry shortcake, but this recipe, which has been in his family since the 1950’s, evokes warm memories of his childhood.

-Not long after we were married, he described the recipe to me in detail and begged me to make it.
+Not long after we were married, he described his mother’s recipe to me in detail and begged me to make it.
 Needless to say, I have been making these strawberry shortcakes for over 30 years for my very appreciative husband and many others.

 - First, I cut in cold butter with the Bisquick to make the biscuits lighter (in texture, not calories).
 You can, of course, skip this step if you want and just follow the recipe on the box.